mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-15-spring-with-oauth2-theory.md

 There must be a reason to use one tool instead of another.
 OAuth2 can be useful because:

-- We don't need to store user's credential (I mean, user's password) in our system.
+- We don't want to store user's credential (I mean, user's password) in our system.
 - If we have many small application (let's say N applications) and if each application can be accessed with authenticated users, then we will have N separate tables to store each logged-in users/customers

 If you look at the picture below, same client username and password is stored in the three different applications with independently.
 If you work in the organization, this will be hard to maintain.